rolling-scopes-school/tasks/stage1/modules/media-queries/README.md

 4. [Make a website responsive for all devices](https://www.youtube.com/watch?v=UUjNEMXZA-k) - 30 minutes

 ## Practice
-1. You need to complete the "Media Queries & Responsive" test in RS APP > Auto Test.
+1. You are required to complete the "Media Queries & Responsive" test in RS APP > Auto Test.